garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week10/Information Retrieval (IR).md

 ## Main Idea
 - plugging in some kind of text & find documents relevant to our search string
-- Idea of processing given information
+- Idea of processing given information $\rightarrow$ new thoughts which goes back into the memory
+	- fundamental operation for human beings is to recall information